sentoz/loggie-docs-en/docs/reference/pipelines/interceptor/transformer.md

     ```

-- NOT: Indicates the `not` result of the conditionc
+- NOT: Indicates the `not` result of the condition

 !!! example